Custom CSS usage¶

 Info

-Read more about how to style both the CMP and modals conditionally under Conditional Styling
+Read more about how to style both the CMP and modals conditionally under Conditional styling

 Tip

-It is important to emphasize that custom CSS can technically be applied to any element; however, these predefined entry points are provided to streamline the customization process for your convenience.
+Custom CSS can technically be applied to any element; however, these predefined entry points are provided to streamline the customization process for your convenience.

 Conditional styling¶